 Capillary Action Walking Water is a Timelapse Kids Science Experiment designed for preschoolers and kindergarteners to make secondary colors while exploring STEM.

-Today, we are conducting the Capillary Action Walking Water kids science experiment.
-This STEM activity is a timelapse experiment on water and paper’s ability to transfer color from one glass to the other, mixing two primary colors and, in the process, creating secondary colors.
+Capillary Action walking water is a timelapse STEM kids science experiment on water and paper’s ability to transfer color from one glass to the other.
+When two primary colors mix together, in the process, they create secondary colors.
 This is also a fun sensorial activity for your child to learn primary and secondary colors while developing fine-motor skills while using droppers.

-First, add to glasses one, three, and five – yellow, blue and red coloring respectively, leaving the two glasses in between with uncolored clear water.
+First, add to glasses one, three, and five – yellow, blue, and red coloring, respectively.
+Leave the two glasses in between with uncolored clear water.
 Next, fold paper napkins and insert them into the glasses to connect all the glasses with each other.
 Wait and observe …

-A TIP: the thicker the paper, like a kitchen paper-towel, the longer it will take to transfer water and color from one glass to the other.
+The thicker the paper, like a kitchen paper towel, the longer it will take to transfer water and color from one glass to the other.
 On the other hand, if the paper is too thin, like a toilet or tissue paper, it will simply dissolve prematurely, so paper napkins worked best for us for this experiment!

 Revealing the science mystery of this Timelapse Kids Science Experiment

 Capillary action is a process during which liquid, like water, moves up into a material with a lot of small holes (like paper).
 If the water is colored, the paper will show the passage of water more obviously.
 Capillary action happens when three forces called cohesion, adhesion, and surface tension work together.